raj-mobile-programming/KBMGrpcServices/README.md

 **Introduction**

 This assessment contains two projects one is KBMGrpcService and another one is KBMHttpService.
 These projects are developed on .Net Core 6.0 framework.

-KBMGrpcService: This is a GRPC project which has the services for Organization and Users.
+**KBMGrpcService:** This is a GRPC project which has the services for Organization and Users.
 There are all CRUD operations included in the GRPC project.
 It includes Unit tests and integration tests.

-KBMHttpService: This is a WebAPI project, which is consuming KBMGrpcService endpoints.
+**KBMHttpService:** This is a WebAPI project, which is consuming KBMGrpcService endpoints.
 This project includes all CRUD oprations of Organization and Users including association and disssociation of users with the organizations.

 **Project Setup**

-1.Clone HTTP Services project repository using following link
+1. Clone HTTP Services project repository using following link
 KBMHttpService: https://github.com/raj-mobile-programming/KBMGrpcServices.git

 2. Install Docker desktop